regevbr/busywait.js/README.md

 A function that takes a single optional argument, which is the current iteration number.
 The function can either:
 -  return a non promised value (in which case, a failed check should throw an error)
--  return promised value (in which case, a failed check should return a rejection)
+-  return promised value (in which case, a failed check should return a rejected promise)

 #### options

 ##### mandatory

--  `sleepTime` - Time in ms to wait between checks
+-  `sleepTime` - Time in ms to wait between checks.
+In the exponential mode, will be the base sleep time.
--  `maxChecks` - The max number of checks to perform before failing

 ##### optional

+-  `multiplier` - The exponential multiplier.
+Set to 2 or higher to achieve exponential backoff (default: 1 - i.e. linear backoff)
+-  `maxDelay` - The max delay value between checks in ms (default: infinity)
+-  `maxChecks` - The max number of checks to perform before failing (default: infinity)
 -  `waitFirst` - Should we wait the `sleepTime` before performing the first check (default: false)
+-  `jitter` - ('none' | 'full') The [jitter](https://aws.amazon.com/blogs/architecture/exponential-backoff-and-jitter/) mode to use (default: none)
 -  `failMsg` - Custom error message to reject the promise with

 ### Return value

 Return value is a promise.
--  The promise will be resolved if the `checkFn` returned a valid value (resolved promise or did not throw an error)  within a legal number of checks.
+-  The promise will be resolved if the `checkFn` was resolved within a legal number of checks.
--  The promise will be rejected if the `checkFn` rejected ( or threw an error) `maxChecks` times.
+-  The promise will be rejected if the `checkFn` rejected (or threw an error) `maxChecks` times.

 Promise resolved value:
--  `iterations` - The number of iterations it took to finish
+-  `backoff.iterations` - The number of iterations it took to finish
+-  `backoff.time` - The number of time it took to finish
 -  `result` - The resolved value of `checkFn`

 ## Contributing